 Step 13: Monitor Your Results

-Monitoring your results is essential in measuring the effectiveness of your newsletter.
-Use analytics tools to track your open rates, click-through rates, and conversion rates.
+Monitoring your results is essential to measuring the effectiveness of your newsletter.
+Use analytics tools to track your website engagement metrics, such as open rates, click-through rates, and conversion rates.

 Analyse your data to understand what works and what doesn’t.
 Use this information to improve your content and optimise your newsletter for better results.